- Drink and Drug Driving Offences

 What are the alternatives to imprisonment?

 You should obtain legal advice before going to court and pleading guilty to any offence.
-A well presented sentencing will ensure that you receive the best outcome for your situation.
+A well-presented sentencing will ensure that you receive the best outcome for your situation.

 In NSW, a court can impose any of these types of penalties: